Stu67nt/Youtube-Downloader/README.md

 Currently this program does not have a compiled version due to unpreccidented issues to do with the compiled version.
 May fix if I can be asked.

+Click on Code and download the Zip file then unzip it.

 <del>
 To download this program:
 1. Go to the releases section of this github page and download the latest release of the program.